Corbin Carroll Preview, Player Props: Diamondbacks vs. Rockies

 Corbin Carroll At The Plate

-- Carroll has an RBI in 46 of 131 games this year, with multiple RBI in 16 of them.
-He has also driven home three or more of his team's runs in two contests.
+- Carroll has picked up an RBI in 35.6% of his games this season, with two or more RBI in 12.1% of his games.
+He has also plated three or more runs in two contests.

-- He has scored in 71 of 131 games this year, and more than once 23 times.
+- In 71 of 132 games this season, he has scored, and 23 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.